nasirhafeez/ubiquiti-twilio/README.md

 Be sure to set the appropriate permissions on `parameters.php` and `secret.php` so that they're not accessible by unauthorized users.

-*Install Composer*
+*Download Dependencies Using Composer*

-Then run `php composer.phar install` to install the packages given in `composer.json`.
+Install Composer and then run `php composer.phar install` to install the packages given in `composer.json`.